 Terminology and Basics

-The PvP system in World of Warcraft: Classic dramatically differs from the one we have right now in Battle for Azeroth.
-It is far more complicated, needs taking part in Open World PvP activities, lots of mathematical calculations, and an indescribable amount of time spent on Battlegrounds (BG).
-The higher is the rank you are interested in, the more you have to do to reach it.
+The PvP Experience in World of Warcraft: Classic dramatically differs from the one we have right now in The War Within.
+It is far more complicated and needs taking part in Open World PvP activities, lots of mathematical calculations, and an indescribable amount of time spent on Battlegrounds (BG).
+The higher the rank you are interested in, the more you have to do to reach it.
 The Vanilla statistics say that among everyone who had ever killed another Player, less than 0.1% had made it up to the end.

 So let us represent you the Classic PvP system starting with the terminology, usually used in the game.
 Take a look at the picture below: